A method for diagnosing purine metabolism disorders in children. Purine metabolism disorders in alcoholism Gout and other purine metabolism disorders

 Treatment of consequences

-Gout is a disorder of purine metabolism that has not been diagnosed and treated in time.
-These diseases are very closely related.
+Gout is a disorder of purine metabolism that was not diagnosed and treated in time.
+These diseases are very closely related to each other.
 That is why the signs and treatment of gout are not much different from those with metabolic failures.
 In general, the treatment of this pathology comes down to the correction of purine metabolism.
-For this, the patient is recommended:
+To do this, the patient is recommended:

 • limit physical activity during exacerbations;